 The researchers suspect that the sudden change in blood calcium levels when starting a supplement is responsible for the increased risk, meaning that women who already had calcium in their blood due to personal supplement use may have been immune to this abrupt spike.

-“High levels of calcium in the blood can lead to clotting abnormalities and greater risk for heart attack,” says Suzanne Steinbaum, MD, director of women and heart disease at Lenox Hill Hospital in New York.
+“High levels of calcium in the blood can lead to clotting abnormalities and greater risk for heart attack,” says Suzanne Steinbaum, DO, director of women and heart disease at Lenox Hill Hospital in New York.

 As for whether a woman should scrap her calcium supplements to protect her heart, Steinbaum says there are no simple answers.